 Hi, I'm Santosh.

 I’m a Founding Partner of Dynamo Ventures.
-We invest in extraordinary founders building startups in supply chain and mobility.
-We are equipped to support founders through the "seed spectrum" in their effort to transform global trade and commerce.
+We invest in exceptional seed stage founders building startups in supply chain and mobility.

-I believe that people are the fundamental units of any business.
-It's people that build products, distribution, and organizations that define industries and change markets.
+I believe that people are the fundamental unit of any business.
+It's people that build products, ramp go-to-market, and scale organizations that define industries and change markets.